-Item Instruction RACE Score Facial Palsy Ask the patient to smile and show their teeth 0: Absent 1: Mild (slight asymmetry) 2: Moderate to Severe (complete asymmetry) Arm Motor Function Extend the arms of the patient 90 degrees (if sitting) or 45 degrees (if supine) palms up 0: Normal to Mild (limb upheld for more than 10 seconds) 1: Moderate (limb upheld less than 10 seconds) 2: Severe (patient unable to raise arm against gravity) Leg Motor Function Extend the leg of the patient 30 degrees (while supine) one leg at a time 0: Normal to Mild (limb upheld for more than 5 seconds) 1: Moderate (limb upheld less than 5 seconds) 2: Severe (patient unable to raise leg against gravity) Head and Eye Deviation Observe range of motion of eyes and look for head turning to one side 0: Absent (normal eye movement to both sides, and no head deviation was observed) 1: Present (eyes and/or head deviation to one side was observed) Aphasia (if the patient has RIGHT sided weakness) Ask the patient to follow two verbal orders: "Close your eyes" and "Make a fist" 0: Normal (performs both tasks correctly 1: Moderate (performs one task correctly) 2: Severe (performs neither task) Agnosia (if the patient has LEFT sided weakness) Ask the patient: "Who's arm is this?" when showing him/her the weak arm and "Can you move this arm?"
-0: Normal (appropriate or correct answers 1: Moderate (either does not recognize the limb or states that they can move arm but cannot) 2: Severe (does not recognize the limb and states that they can move arm but cannot) 5 patient is mute and does not follow lihood of Large Vessel Occlusion RACE Scale Total: (Max score is 9)
+- 1. Facial Palsy: Ask the patient to smile and show their teeth - a.
+Score 0: Facial droop absent (symmetrical) - b.
+Score 1: Mild (slight asymmetry) - c.
+Score 2: Moderate to Severe (complete asymmetry) - 2.
+Arm Motor Function: Extend the arms of the patient 90 degrees (if sitting) or 45 degrees (if supine) palms up - a.
+Score 0: Normal to Mild (limb upheld for 10 seconds or more) - b.
+Score 1: Moderate (limb upheld less than 10 seconds) - c.
+Score 2: Severe (patient unable to raise arm against gravity) - 3.
+Leg Motor Function: Extend the leg of the patient 30 degrees (while supine) one leg at a time - a.
+Score 0: Normal to Mild (limb upheld for more than 5 seconds) - b.
+Score 1: Moderate (limb upheld less than 5 seconds) - c.
+Score 2: Severe (patient unable to raise leg against gravity - 4.
+Head and Eye Deviation: Observe range of motion of eyes and look for head turning to one side - a.
+Score 0: Absent (normal eye movement to both sides and no head deviation was observed) - b.
+Score 1: Present (eyes and/or head deviation to one side was observed) - 5.
+Aphasia (if the patient has RIGHT sided weakness) : Ask the patient to follow two verbal orders: "Close your eyes" and "Make a fist" - a.
+Score 0: Normal (performs both tasks correctly) - b.
+Score 1: Moderate (performs one task correctly) - c.
+Score 2: Severe (performs neither task) - 6.
+Agnosia (if the patient has LEFT sided weakness): Ask the patient "Whose arm is this?" when showing him/her the weak arm and "Can you move this arm?" - a.
+Score 0: Normal (appropriate or correct answers) - b.
+Score 1: Moderate (either does not recognize the limb or states that they can move arm but cannot) - c.
+Score 2: Severe: (does not recognize the limb and states that they can move arm but cannot)